Posted: July 19, 2017

 We understand compliance with these requirements can be difficult to manage.
 Please feel free to reach out to firstname.lastname@example.org for more information on the GDPR requirements, how to comply, or any other privacy, security or compliance matters or visit us here.

-Matt Dumiak is Senior Associate at CompliancePoint focused on U.S. and international direct marketing compliance regulations.
+Matt Dumiak is Director of Privacy Services, Customer Engagement Compliance at CompliancePoint focused on U.S. and international direct marketing compliance regulations.
 He works with clients in a variety of industries and is dedicated to providing reliable and practical consulting services.
 Matt has earned a Certified Information Privacy Professional (CIPP/US) certification from the International Association of Privacy Professionals (IAPP), a Customer Engagement Compliance Professional (CECP) certification from the Professional Association for Customer Engagement (PACE), and has a B.S. in Economics from Georgia College.